szabgab/pydigger.com/README.md

 TODO
 ======

+* Merge the github-token in the configuration file
+* Allow Travis to use a GitHub token for tests

+* Remove print statements where we don't need them, use logging module instead
 * Delete entries that were remove from pypi.
 * Be able to delete entries manually (and maybe even to set them to "not-to-index" if they might violate copyright or in some way might be illegal.